 - Dive Gloves ($50-$100), strongly recommended for diving around Sydney

 - Scuba diving wetsuit ($300-$800) anything less than $300 will not stand up to the compressions which occur with scuba diving.

-- Scuba Tanks ($450-$600) It is recommended that tanks are rented while divers adjust their air consumption or you may end up with a tank in excess of your needs.
+- Scuba Tanks ($450-$600) It is recommended that your tanks are rented while the diver adjusts their air consumption or you may end up with a scuba tank in excess of your needs.

-Remember buying the gear outright isn’t the only option.
+Remember buying your own dive equipment outright isn’t the only option.
 A lot of dive shops, including Abyss Scuba Diving, will happily rent you gear a day, so you can enjoy scuba diving without buying all the gear.
-A great option while deciding on your gear is a Dive Gear Card which is much more economical than daily rental and lets you try a range of gear before making the final decision.
+A great option while deciding on your gear is a Dive Gear Card which is much more economical than renting gear on a daily basis and lets you try a range of gear before making the final decision.